sawantsiddhi1509-lgtm/IPL-Men-Player-Statistics/README.md

+# IPL Men Player Statistics
+This is my first GitHub repository, created to get familiar with Git and GitHub.
+The project analyzes IPL match and player data using Python.

+# Tools Used
+- Python
+- Pandas
+- NumPy
+- Matplotlib
-This project analyzes IPL match and player data using Python to extract insights on team and player performance.
+- SeabornThis project analyzes IPL match and player data using Python to extract insights on team and player performance.

-Tools Used-
-Python
-Pandas
-NumPy
-Matplotlib / Seaborn

-Features-
+# Features
 Team performance analysis
 Top players statistics
 Match and season-wise insights
 Data visualization using charts

-How to Run-
+# How to Run-
 Install required libraries
 Run the Python script / Jupyter Notebook

-Author-
+# Author-
 Siddhi Sawant